Submissions grow to 10,761 (a 29% increase over 2016) representing 115 countries, 48 states and 204 local, national and international schools.

 Annual student participation grows to 25,464 representing 180 schools.

-Survey of 191 participating teachers reveals that 89.6% rated the Embracing Our Differences education initiative as "
+Survey of 191 participating teachers reveals that 89.6% rated the Embracing Our Differences education initiative as "excellent" or "very good."

 Students benefiting from the Make-A-Day of It!
 Program grows to 13,877.